jclouds/legacy-jclouds/documentation/devguides/provider-metadata.markdown

 The `ServiceLoader`'s provider configuration file has two requirements:

-*  The location of the file is META-INF/services/<fully-qualified binary name of the interface>
+*  The location of the file is META-INF/services/&lt;fully-qualified binary name of the interface&gt;
 *  The contents of the file is a line-delimited list of fully-qualified binary names of the concrete classes

 In our example, we would end up with a provider configuration file of *META-INF/services/org.jclouds.providers.ProviderMetadata*